 - Ankle warmers offer an added benefit of warmth by warming the blood right before it hits your feet and toes!
 So very comfortable these are great for those with achy joints and poor circulation.

 Tip 4: Protect your Cell Phone in Case of Emergency

 Most devices like cell phones or tablets shut down when exposed to cold temperatures.
 Smartphones typically run on lithium-ion batteries which don’t react well to the cold wherein many electronics experts recommend leaving your phone turned off until you are in warmer temperatures to avoid damaging the battery.

 A cell phone warmer ensures your phone can continue to operate in the cold.
 This is extremely important in case of emergency and also great if you want it to be quickly accessible for picture perfect photo opps!

 We hope these tips and introduction to our products have been helpful to you in some way.
-If you’re looking for additional tips on how to use natural and everlasting warmth, we’re always happy to hear from you at firstname.lastname@example.org.
+If you’re looking for additional tips on how to use natural and everlasting warmth, we’re always happy to hear from you at email@example.com.
 Using natural and reusable warmers in your outdoor, and even indoor clothes can save on your heating bill and is a sustainable alternative for those who care for the environment.
-As a nature lover and member of CNAC’s community, we welcome you to use the discount code CNAC15 for 15% off your first purchase with us.
+As a nature lover and member of CNAC’s community, Aurora Heat has an exclusive discount of 15% just for us!
+Please email firstname.lastname@example.org to receive the code.